808putnam/qtrade2/docs/arbitrage_architecture.md

 5. **Telemetry**: OpenTelemetry integration captures performance metrics throughout the pipeline to monitor health and efficiency.

 The entire system utilizes atomic reference counting and thread-safe data structures to enable concurrent processing while ensuring data consistency.
-This architecture allows the arbitrage solver to work with an always-current view of the market state.
+This architecture allows the arbitrage router to work with an always-current view of the market state.

 ## Data Flow